satur-io/duckdb-php/docs/md/installation.md

 If you want to integrate this method in your CI/CD workflow, you could use a custom script instead of using the interactive `install-c-lib` command:

+!!! tip
+    `DUCKDB_PHP_PATH` can be defined both as an environment variable or as a php constant.
+    If you define both the environment variable value will be used.

 ```shell
 php -r "require './vendor/autoload.php'; Saturio\DuckDB\CLib\Installer::install(<your-custom-path>);"
 echo 'export DUCKDB_PHP_PATH="<your-custom-path>"' >> ~/.bashrc